Plagiatus/Statistic-Books-MC/README.md

 #### How to know the scoreboard name

 You can track **any scoreboard objective**, not just the built-in ones but ones you create yourself as well.
-The pack automatically creates all statistic type scoreboards the game has to offer - just shy of 8000 of them. **If you don't want that, delete the `data/sb/functions/setup_objectives.mcfunction` file before loading the datapack!**
+The pack comes with a function that creates all statistic type scoreboards the game has to offer - just shy of 8000 of them. **If you want to add that, run `/function sb:setup_objectives` right after loading the datapack!**

 To find out what statistics are available, consult the wiki: https://minecraft.fandom.com/wiki/Statistics